mongodb/specifications/source/run-command/run-command.rst

 * If ``runCommand`` is the first operation of the transaction:

   * ``startTransaction`` - MUST be set to true.
-  * ``readConcern`` - MUST be set to the Transaction's readConcern setting if it is NOT the default.
+  * ``readConcern`` - MUST be set to the transaction's read concern if it is NOT the default.

-* See Transactions' section on `Generic RunCommand helper within a transaction <https://github.com/mongodb/specifications/blob/master/source/transactions/transactions.rst#generic-runcommand-helper-within-a-transaction>`_
+* See `Generic RunCommand helper within a transaction <https://github.com/mongodb/specifications/blob/master/source/transactions/transactions.rst#generic-runcommand-helper-within-a-transaction>`_ in the Transactions specification.

 ReadConcern and WriteConcern
 """"""""""""""""""""""""""""

-A RunCommand API MUST NOT support Read Concern and Write Concern options.
+RunCommand MUST NOT support read concern and write concern options.

-Additionally, unless within a transaction, the command sent MUST NOT have any Read Concern or Write Concern fields applied that may be inherited from client, database, or collection options.
+Additionally, unless executing within a transaction, the RunCommand operation MUST NOT set the ``readConcern`` or ``writeConcern`` fields in the command document.
+For example, default values MUST NOT be inherited from client, database, or collection options.

+If the user-provided command document already includes ``readConcern`` or ``writeConcern`` fields, the values MUST be left as-is.

 * See Read Concern's section on `Generic Command Method <https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#generic-command-method>`_
 * See Write Concern's section on `Generic Command Method <https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#generic-command-method-1>`_